antonia43/careercorner/cctesting-main/careercorner2/README.md

   - Select saved degree/grades reports from dropdowns for personalization
   - AI references your specific data for personalized advice
   - Ask: "Help me understand my final score", "Should I apply to Nova with 15.2?", "What universities match my interests and grades?", "How competitive is this program?"
+- **Tech:**
+  - Quick Search: Built-in Google Search tools (get_study_resources_web, get_career_options, get_wage_info, get_scholarships, get_exam_papers)
-- **Tech:** Gemini 2.5 Flash function calling for quick search purposes and for support chat.
+  - Support Chat: Gemini 2.5 Flash with function calling (search_saved_universities, calculate_admission_grade, search_dges_database, get_student_profile)

 ### For Professionals:

 #### **CV Analysis**
 Upload any PDF or DOCX CV and the AI extracts structured data: skills (technical like Python/SQL + soft like leadership), work experience (roles, companies, years, achievements), education background, and hidden strengths.
 Saved CVs auto-load on login via My Reports.
 The parsed JSON feeds directly into Career Growth Quiz for personalized questions and CV Builder for tailored cover letter generation.
 Get benchmarking against job market standards and actionable optimization tips like "Add metrics to your achievements" or "Highlight AWS experience more prominently."
-- CV Analysis - A CV document parser that scans uploaded CVs (can be auto-reloaded from database on login), extracting skills, experience, achievements, and strenghts into structured insights.
+- CV Analysis - A CV document parser that scans uploaded CVs (can be auto-reloaded from database on login), extracting skills, experience, achievements, and strengths into structured insights.
 It highlights what makes your profile stand out, benchmarks against job market standards, suggests optimizations and feeds directly into the Career Growth Quiz for hyper-personalizer recommendations, or into the CV editor to enhance it or cater it to a specific job offering and position.

 - **What it does:** Multimodal CV parser using Gemini vision to handle any PDF/DOCX/image format
 - **Extracts:**